List of Al-Talaba SC seasons

 Al-Talaba SC is an Iraqi professional association football club based in Al-Rusafa, Baghdad, who currently play in the Iraqi Premier League.
-It was established in 1977, and soon merged with another club called Al-Jamiea and have not been relegated from the league since.
+It was established in 1969, and has not been relegated from the Iraqi Premier League since its promotion in 1975.

 The club moved to Al Talaba Stadium in the early-1980s.
 Since 2010 the club has played their home games at several stadiums until the construction of the new stadium is finished.
 Al-Talaba is part of the Popular Teams of Baghdad, who whenever they play against each other, it is considered a derby.
 The other Popular Teams are Al-Shorta, Al-Zawraa and Al-Quwa Al-Jawiya.
-The club has won the Iraqi Premier League five times, the Iraq FA Cup twice and the Iraqi Elite Cup three times.
+The club has won the Iraqi Premier League five times, the Iraq FA Cup twice and the Baghdad Championship three times.

 In the 1995 Asian Cup Winners' Cup Al-Talaba reached the final and lost to Bellmare Hiratsuka, becoming only the third Iraqi team (Aliyat Al-Shorta were the first in 1971 and Al-Rasheed were the second in 1989) to have reached this far into an AFC competition.
 They are also the first Iraqi team to become the runners-up of the Asian Cup Winners' Cup.